Embedding-based Music Emotion Recognition Using Composite Loss: Detailed analysis

-Figs.~\ref{fig:detailed_sim_onebar}~\subref{subfig:DEAM_detailed} and \subref{subfig:PMEmo_detailed} show the average cosine similarities for the DEAM and PMEmo datasets.
-Each query emotion on the horizontal axis in (i) of Figs.~\ref{fig:detailed_sim_onebar}~\subref{subfig:DEAM_detailed} and \subref{subfig:PMEmo_detailed} is sorted based on the rank of its relevant music sample.
-That is, for a query emotion on the left, its ground-truth music sample is ranked at a high position in the recognition result, meaning that the emotion expressed in the music sample is well recognised.
-As shown in Figs.~\ref{fig:detailed_sim_onebar}~\subref{subfig:DEAM_detailed}-(i) and \subref{subfig:PMEmo_detailed}-(i), average cosine similarities obtained on both DEAM and PMEmo are fairly high (close to 1), showing that the top $5\%$ identified music samples are relevant to most query emotions regardless of the ranks of their ground-truth music samples.
-More specifically, the mean and standard deviation of these cosine similarities are $0.724\pm0.346$ for DEAM and $0.990\pm0.014$ for PMEmo.
-This indicates that even if the music sample for a query emotion was ranked at a low position, the top $5\%$ music samples recognised by CMER-CL express very similar emotions to the query.
-In addition, the box plots in Figs.~\ref{fig:detailed_sim_onebar}~\subref{subfig:DEAM_detailed}-(ii) and \subref{subfig:PMEmo_detailed}-(ii) show the variations in the average cosine similarities.
+As shown in the bar graphs of Fig.~\ref{fig:detailed_sim_onebar} (a) and (b), the average cosine similarities obtained on both DEAM and PMEmo are fairly high (close to 1), showing that the top $5\%$ recognised music samples are relevant to most query emotions regardless of the ranks of their ground-truth music samples.
+More specifically, the median of these average cosine similarities is $0.873$ for DEAM and $0.994$ for PMEmo (the reason for the very high average cosine similarities on PMEmo is provided in Appendix~\ref{sec:detailed_pmemo}).
+In addition, the box plots in the right side of Fig.~\ref{fig:detailed_sim_onebar} (a) and (b) show the variations in the average cosine similarities.
 Here, at least 75 percent of all the average cosine similarities are higher than the 25th percentile (first quartile).
-The fact that the 25th percentile for DEAM and PMEmo are $0.670$ and $0.989$ respectively, indicates that CMER-CL is able to robustly recognise music samples associated to highly similar emotions to a query.
-In other words, even if the music sample associated to the query emotion was ranked at a low position, the top 5\% recognised music samples still exhibit emotions close to the query.
-Nevertheless, average cosine similarities for some query emotions in DEAM are low, indicating that there is room for improvement for our approach.
-A similar study computing the average cosine similarity between the audio feature of a query music sample and audio features associated with the top 5\% recognised emotions for M2E showed similarly good performances.
-Figures showing such average cosine similarities can be found on the website of CMER-CL\footnotemark[4], and the mean and standard-deviation of average cosine similarities on DEAM and PMEmo are $0.744\pm0.068$ and $0.846\pm0.053$, respectively.
+The fact that the 25th percentile for DEAM and PMEmo are $0.692$ and $0.989$ respectively, indicates that EMER-CL is able to robustly recognise music samples associated to highly similar emotions to a query emotion.
+In other words, even if the music sample associated to a query emotion was ranked at a low position, the top 5\% music samples recognised by EMER-CL still exhibit emotions close to the query emotion.
+Nevertheless, average cosine similarities for some query emotions in DEAM are low, indicating room for improvement in the future.

+The same experiment for M2E that computes the average cosine similarity between the acoustic feature of a query music sample and those of music samples associated with the top 5\% emotions in M2E showed similarly good performances.
+Figures showing such average cosine similarities can be found in Appendix~\ref{sec:detailed_m2e}, and the medians of average cosine similarities on DEAM and PMEmo are $0.753$ and $0.837$, respectively.